 Method 1: Install CUDA from Debian Default Repository

-Debian’s default repository provides CUDA packages that have undergone extensive distribution testing, making this method ideal for production environments where predictable behavior matters more than having the absolute latest version.
-Consequently, this method requires no additional repository configuration beyond enabling non-free.
+Debian’s default repository provides CUDA packages that have undergone distribution testing, making this method ideal for production environments where predictable behavior matters more than having the absolute latest version.
+This method requires no additional repository configuration beyond enabling non-free.

 apt-cache policy nvidia-cuda-toolkit